Many couples now use the internet and social media to educate themselves about fertility testing and treatment options.

 CoQ10 is present in and part of our dietary intake.
 It is mostly found in organic meats, dark leafy green vegetables like spinach, nuts, seafood, and meat.
 It has been estimated that the average daily intake of CoQ10 is about 3 to 6 mg per day.
 This is a minute amount when compared to the suggested dose, which is usually between 50 to 600 mg daily in divided doses.

-In the case of coenzyme Q10 we can’t justify its use for improving fertility in women based on existing evidence.
+In the case of coenzyme Q10 science can’t justify its use for improving fertility in women based on existing evidence.

 On the other hand, there’s no evidence that there is harm from using CoQ10 and it is unlikely that there would be harm since this enzyme is present in every cell in the body and is produced within cells regardless of whether it is present in the diet or not.

-Consider a consultation with a fertility specialist, aimed at providing an individually tailored pre-conception plan to optimize your fertility.
+Consider a consultation with a fertility specialist, aimed at providing an individually tailored pre-conception plan to optimise your fertility.

 Working with a natural fertility consultant opens up a whole new pathway for those on a fertility journey.
 They can provide the information, expertise and guidance you need, to educate and inform you from the very beginning of your journey through to becoming a parent.
 And if you’ve been travelling the natural fertility path for several months or years without conceiving, they can provide insight, research and advice regarding the fertility struggles you may be facing.

-If you are over 40 then studies state that ubiquinol is better than CoQ10.
+If you are over 25yrs old and especially if you are over 40yrs old then studies state that Ubiquinol is better than CoQ10.
 Read how and why here.

 Real case studies by people who have taken DHEA